 If you have never ordered a mattress online, you are probably used to having delivery people come from a store to set up your new mattress.
 Even worse, you remember lugging home a mattress in your car and maneuvering it up the stairs and through doorways.
 Delivery with Puffy and Saatva is a different experience.
 Take a look at how the Saatva vs. Puffy Mattress setup experience differs.

 All Puffy Mattresses are delivered for free to your doorstep via FedEx.
-Delivery will take two to five business days.
+Delivery will take 1-3 business days.
 Once your shipment arrives, you will find a 42-inch by 19-inch package.
 The package will vary in weight, depending on what size mattress you select.
 For example, a twin-size Puffy Mattress will be 41 pounds, while a king-size Puffy Mattress will be 87 pounds.

 Once you open your package, you will be able to set up the mattress with one or two people.
 All Puffy Mattresses are made to order, which means the mattress isn't made until you place your order and then immediately wrapped and shipped to you.
 This reduces the amount of time the mattress spends wrapped in plastic, which can lead to unpleasant odors when you take it out of the packaging.

 Once you are ready to set up your Puffy Mattress, you will place the roll on the bed frame or surface of your choice.
 Remove any plastic and unroll the mattress.
 Remove the airtight plastic seal.
 Allow the mattress time to expand.